voxmea/conduit/doc/conduit.rst

 - Every registrar is named (registrar is a namespace, example to follow)
 - `lookup` a channel to send messages
 - `hook` a channel to receive messages
+- Initialization ordering doesn't matter
+- There is no implicit queuing; messages are delivered immediately (but channels pair nicely with an event system)

 Example
 -------